MediaSavvy/MediaSavvy_Wiki/Wiki/Adblocking.md

 #### For Chrome:

 ::: danger Chrome is killing adblockers in 2024 sometime in June.
-Chrome is getting a new update the can possibly put an end to adblockers, or reduce the effectiveness, once this does happen, you will have to use Firefox or Firefox based browsers if you want to use any adblockers.
+Chrome is getting a new update that can possibly put an end to adblockers, or reduce their effectiveness, once this does happen, you will have to use Firefox or Firefox-based browsers if you want to use any adblockers.
 :::

 - Go to chrome.google.com/webstore